about rafe champion

 The Road from Irishtown

-Subsequently, I turned to the social sciences in Sydney and worked in planning and research in health, anti-discrimination and economic policy.
+Academic Sociology turned out to be a false start, as described in this account of the evolving World Hunger program.
+After Sociology I worked in planning and research in health, anti-discrimination and economic policy.
 From time to time I returned to philosophical pursuits, most recently at the University of Sydney where I studied with Alan Chalmers and completed a Masters degree in the history and philosophy of science.

 Along the way, I encountered classical liberalism, especially in Hayek's essay Why I am not a Conservative.
 This means that it is no longer necessary to be a socialist to demonstrate that you have a heart, even at 20 years of age.